MicrosoftDocs/power-automate-docs/articles/get-started-flow-dev.md

 <properties
     pageTitle="Start to build | Microsoft Flow"
-    description="Create a custom API, share it, embed a flow, and much more." services=""
+    description="Create a custom API, share it, embed a flow, and do much more." services=""
     suite="flow"
     documentationCenter="na"